A DOCUMENTARY-DRAMA FOR THE ANNIVERSARY OF THE BUILDING OF THE WALL 1961

 – Peter Schmidt

-August 13, 1961: the GDR (German Democratic Republic ) closes the sector borders in Berlin.
-Overnight the city is divided.
-An escape to the West is becoming more dangerous every day.
-But on September 14, 1962, exactly one year, one month and one day after the wall was built a group of 29 people from the GDR succeeds in a spectacular escape through a 1,500-foot tunnel to the west.
-For more than four months students from West Berlin have dugged this tunnel.
-They risked their lives – for friends, relatives, lovers and their political ideals.
+13 August 1961: the GDR closes the sector borders in Berlin.
+The city is divided overnight.
+Escape to the West becomes more dangerous every day.
+But on September 14, 1962, exactly one year, one month and one day after the Wall was built, a group of 29 people from the GDR managed to escape spectacularly through a 135-meter tunnel to the West.
+For more than 4 months, students from West Berlin, including 2 Italians, dug this tunnel.
+They risked their lives – for friends, relatives, lovers and political ideals.

 „We were lucky at the beginning, there was a man whose uncle had a sawmill in West Germany and he told him about this project without telling him where.
 And this sawmill owner was so enthusiastic about the idea that he made the wood available.
 This then came to Berlin by truck and so we had the support material for the time being.“